-Reflection of culture in language; A look at the word “Dūgyan” in the Kurdish language
+Reflection of Culture in Language: Analyzing the word “Dūgyan” in Kurdish

 Document Type : Original Article